dmeehan1968/SQSBench/README.md

 distributed across the minute.
 With low message rates, randomisation could easily lead to biases towards the start or end of the minute, whereas for high message rates, the distribution will be more even.
 By configuring the weight distribution you can apply some bias to the message generation.

+### consumerMemory

+The memory setting for the consumer lambda.
+This will have a bearing on the cost of the consumer.

 ### tests